Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a statement posted on the US State Department website on September 30, Secretary of State Blinken emphasized: “As the United States continues to work with the international community to address the world's most serious challenges, we welcome the People's Republic of China's cooperation in addressing shared challenges, including the climate crisis, public health, drug prevention, food security, and global macroeconomic stability.”

 Beijing and Washington have conducted a series of high-level official exchanges in recent months after relations cooled earlier this year.
-Four top officials in President Joe Biden’s administration visited Beijing this summer: Secretary of State Blinken, Treasury Secretary Janet Yellen, Commerce Secretary Gina Raimondo and top climate envoy John Kerry.
+Four top officials in US President Joe Biden’s administration visited Beijing this summer: Secretary of State Blinken, Treasury Secretary Janet Yellen, Commerce Secretary Gina Raimondo and top climate envoy John Kerry.

 Chinese Vice President Han Zheng also met with Secretary of State Blinken on September 18 in New York on the sidelines of the 78th session of the United Nations General Assembly.
 During the meeting, Secretary of State Blinken stressed that it is good to maintain high-level cooperation between the two countries to ensure that the two sides “maintain open communication.”